apietryga/webions/readme.md

 # WEBIONS
   Webions is a MMORPG game working on browsers.
-  You can simply download [this repository](https://github.com/apietryga/webions2) and make server on your own by open "server.js" by nodejs.
+  You can simply download [this repository](https://github.com/apietryga/webions2) and make server on your own by open "serwer.js" by nodejs.
 I will make instructions for this in future versions.

 ## TESTING NOW
   - replace courier with mailgun - **to make repository public**
+  - SIGTERM uncaughtException at /app/js/public.js:136:13
+  - secure public

 ## WORKIN' ON
+  - firefox compatibility [gameplane order rendering suck]
+  - Uncaught TypeError: Cannot read properties of undefined (reading 'empty') [game.html:17]
   - make subpages for libary
   - fix token - not saving in base.
   - landscape map control mobile [planeclicking]